Invest & Fund Review

 Invest & Fund review: lending processes

-Invest & Fund has high-quality processes for checking these kinds of loans, looking into the borrowers themselves, financial accounts, the development sales plan, any important contractors, and proof that previous, similar developments were completed as expected.
+When I was last able to look into this, Invest & Fund had high-quality processes for checking these kinds of loans, looking into the borrowers themselves, financial accounts, the development sales plan, any important contractors, and proof that previous, similar developments were completed as expected.

-The property is always physically inspected, which is not the case at all P2P lending companies.
+The property was always physically inspected, which is not the case at all P2P lending companies.
 It ensures better and more consistent standards, lowering the risk of suffering a loss.
-It reduces the number of loans that are approved that ought not to have been, which shows in the lending results.

-Invest & Fund* generally avoids areas where the property market is widely considered to be over-heated, such as central London.
+Invest & Fund, up to early 2025 at least, avoided areas where the property market was widely considered to be over-heated, such as central London.

-Invest & Fund’s borrower- and development-monitoring practices are equally top-notch and comprehensive.
+Invest & Fund’s borrower- and development-monitoring practices were equally top-notch and comprehensive.

 A development is not fully funded by Invest & Fund lenders in advance, and then drawn down by the borrower.
 As and when each tranche of the development loan is required, Invest & Fund asks individual lenders to fund it.

-While this is normal, it’s not ideal, as it means that potentially a development might go wrong if lenders suddenly withdraw from lending.
-However, Invest & Fund’s strong record even during the pandemic, alongside its other sources of cash, such as from financial institutions, gives reassurance.
+While that is normal, it’s not ideal, as it means that potentially a development might go wrong if lenders suddenly withdraw from lending.

 How good are Invest & Fund’s interest rates, bad debts and margin of safety?

-When loans have any specific issues counter to the loan agreement, Invest & Fund* pays lenders over double the standard lending rate to compensate for the increased risk.
-It’s good to see that lenders are paid the penalty interest, which is not always the case.
+When loans have any specific issues counter to the loan agreement, Invest & Fund has been paying lenders closing on double the standard lending rate to compensate for the increased risk, as you earn an additional six percentage points.
+It’s good to see that lenders are paid substantial penalty interest, which is not always the case.

 Has Invest & Fund provided enough information to assess the risks?